 - Separate private expenses from business expenses

-- Keep valid tax invoices for creditable acquisitions when registered for the goods and services tax (GST)
+- Keep valid tax invoices for creditable acquisitions when registered for GST

 - Keep adequate stock records